 The Yuma County Sheriff's Office is comprised of three bureaus:

 Administration Bureau: The Administration Bureau provides support services to both the Detention and Patrol Bureaus in such critical areas as Finance, Payroll, Human Resources, Information Technology, Purchasing and Civil Processing.

 Detention Bureau: The Detention Bureau provides for the care, custody and control of prisoners with the intent to reduce recidivism in Yuma County through education and services provided to prisoners both accused of or convicted of crimes.
-This bureau is headed by a Captain and three Lieutenants.
+This bureau is headed by a Captain and four Lieutenants.